 - Muscle aches and pains

 The severity of COVID-19 symptoms can range from very mild to severe.
 People who are older or have existing medical conditions, such as heart disease, may be at higher risk of serious illness.
 This is similar to what is seen with other respiratory illnesses, such as influenza.

 Contact your doctor right away if you have COVID-19 symptoms and you’ve possibly been exposed to the virus.
-Tell your doctor if you’ve recently traveled internationally.
+Tell your doctor if you’ve recently traveled internationally or domestically.
 Call your doctor ahead to tell him or her about your symptoms and recent travels and possible exposure before you go to your appointment.